Thelymitra purpurata: Taxonomy and naming

 Thelymitra purpurata was first formally described in 1945 by Herman Rupp from a specimen collected in Brunswick Heads by Fred Fordham and the description was published in Proceedings of the Linnean Society of New South Wales.
 The specific epithet (purpurata) is a Latin word meaning "purple".

 Distribution and habitat

-The wallum sun orchid is common in heath in coastal Queensland south of Fraser Island to Myall Lakes in New South Wales.
+Wallum sun orchid is common in heath in coastal Queensland south of Fraser Island to Myall Lakes in New South Wales.